Ashes786/WhatsX/API_SPECIFICATION.md

 ## Overview

-This document describes the REST API endpoints for the WhatsX messaging automation prototype.
+This document describes the REST API endpoints for the WhatsX messaging automation platform.
 All endpoints require authentication and follow RESTful conventions.

 ## Base URL
 ```